trojas-gnister/LegendofNelda/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description
 for this project we used phaser3 to create a side-scroller video game that uses a SQL database to track and store high scores and node and express.js for web functionality.
+We also used handlebars as a template engine.
+BCrypt was used for password encryption.

 # Table of Contents
 * [Installation](#-Installation)